Learn the Lingo: They are Warehouses and Depots. Not "Stores" and "Distribution Centers" [Updated]

 Look up on your next trip to Costco.

 This may seen obvious at first but, each Costco warehouse location is actually a warehouse.
-The large orange and green structures (aka pallet racks) on the side of Costco warehouses are dual purpose.
+The large orange and green structures (aka pallet racks, or the steel) on the side of Costco warehouses are dual purpose.
 Bottom level holds pallets for sales and the upper levels are inventory.
 This is unique from other retailers "stores" since virtually all the space in each warehouse is dedicated to sales.

 Each Costco warehouse is big.
 The average size is approximately 146,000 square feet, with some larger locations approaching 200,000 square feet.